 A brief observation in a single setting cannot present a true picture of an individual's abilities and behaviors.
 Parental (and caregiver) and/or teachers’ input and developmental history are important components of making an accurate diagnosis.

 There are many differences between a medical diagnosis and an educational determination, or school evaluation, of a disability.
 A medical diagnosis is made by a physician based on an assessment of symptoms and diagnostic tests.
-A medical diagnosis of autism, for instance, is most frequently made by a physician according to the Diagnostic and Statistical Manual (DSM-IV-TR) of the American Psychological Association (2000).
-This manual guides physicians in diagnosing Autistic Disorder, Asperger's Disorder and Pervasive Developmental Disorder-Not Otherwise Specified according to a specific number of symptoms (see Diagnostic Classifications).
+A medical diagnosis of autism spectrum disorder, for instance, is most frequently made by a physician according to the Diagnostic and Statistical Manual (DSM-5) of the American Psychological Association (2013).
+This manual guides physicians in diagnosing autism spectrum disorder according to a specific number of symptoms (see Diagnostic Classifications).